Ptolemy II Philadelphus: Ruler cult

-A festival, called the Ptolemaia, was held in Ptolemy I's honour at Alexandria every four years from 279/278 BC.
+A festival called the Ptolemaia was held in Ptolemy I's honour at Alexandria every four years from 279/278 BC.
 The festival provided an opportunity for Ptolemy II to showcase the splendour, wealth, and reach of the Ptolemaic empire.
 One of the Ptolemaia festivals from the 270s BC was described by the historian Callixenus of Rhodes and part of his account survives, giving a sense of the enormous scale of the event.
 The festival included a feast for 130 people in a vast royal pavilion and athletic competitions.
-The highlight was a Grand Procession, composed on a number of individual processions in honour of each of the gods, beginning with the Morning Star, followed by the Theoi Soteres, and culminating with the Evening Star.
+The highlight was a Grand Procession, composed of a number of individual processions in honour of each of the gods, beginning with the Morning Star, followed by the Theoi Soteres, and culminating with the Evening Star.
 The procession for Dionysus alone contained dozens of festival floats, each pulled by hundreds of people, including a four-metre high statue of Dionysus himself, several vast wine-sacks and wine krateres, a range of tableaux of mythological or allegorical scenes, many with automata, and hundreds of people dressed in costume as satyrs, sileni, and maenads.
-Twenty-four chariots drawn by elephants were followed by a procession of lions, leopards, panthers, camels, antelopes, wild asses, ostriches, a bear, a giraffe and a rhinoceros.
+A procession of lions, leopards, panthers, camels, antelopes, wild asses, ostriches, a bear, a giraffe and a rhinoceros followed twenty-four chariots drawn by elephants.

-Most of the animals were in pairs - as many as eight pairs of ostriches - and although the ordinary chariots were likely led by a single elephant, others which carried a 7 ft golden statue may have been led by four.
+Most of the animals were in pairs—as many as eight pairs of ostriches—and although the ordinary chariots were likely led by a single elephant, others which carried a 7 ft golden statue may have been led by four.
 At the end of the whole procession marched a military force numbering 57,600 infantry and 23,200 cavalry.
 Over 2,000 talents were distributed to attendees as largesse.